 Please make sure to read our comprehensive FAQ !

-Because we are advertising only two doctoral scholarships, the competetion will be strong.
+The competetion for these scholarships will be strong.
 From our experience, applicants with more unusual academic backgrounds for the scientific study of the mind and the brain will be unlikely to succeed.
 Therefore, should you not have the academic background recommended for our graduate school - i.e., philosophy, psychology, neuroscience, cognitive science, psycholinguistics -, you should perhaps reconsider applying for this scholarship.

 General information on scholarships